Enchantress from the Stars

 Do you really believe that civilizations exist elsewhere in the universe?

 Yes.
 For that reason among others, I don't consider my fiction fantasy or even half fantasy, as some people in the children's literature field (but not people in the science fiction field) have interpreted Enchantress from the Stars.
 Parts of it are told in the style of fantasy, but that does not mean there is any fantasy in the story.
 Of course, the details are fantastic--I don't believe other intelligent species are as much alike physically as they're shown to be in my fiction.

 Why do you portray them that way, then?

 For the same reason I write their dialogue in English--so that readers will understand them.
 Also, I deliberately leave out the details of their appearance so that readers can imagine them as they prefer (for instance, I have always hoped that black readers would picture Elana as black).
 This is one of the disagreements between my view and that of many writers in the SF genre.
 In my opinion, emphasizing physical differences between intelligent species detracts from reader identification.
 And it's not "realism" to do it, because we don't know what they really look like in any case.
 They certainly don't look like the actors in Star Trek!

 Of course, in Enchantress from the Stars there was another reason for making all the characters essentially human in appearance, yet not providing any details: the book deliberately leaves open the question of which of the three civilizations is our own.
-Incidentally, though the story makes clear that Elana does not resemble the natives of Andrecia closely enough to be mistaken for one of them, the covers of the Collier and Troll editions show her as racially identical!
-(Authors do not choose a book's art work and often don't even see it prior to its publication--although I did get an advance look at the beautiful cover of the new Walker edition.)
+Incidentally, though the story makes clear that Elana does not resemble the natives of Andrecia closely enough to be mistaken for one of them, the covers of the Collier, Troll, and British editions show her as racially identical!
+(Authors do not choose a book's art work and often don't even see it prior to its publication--although I did get an advance look at the beautiful covers of the Walker edition and the forthcoming Bloombury edition.)

 How old is Elana supposed to be?
 The books don't say.